-In the event that the District Council does not issue a response within the period specified in paragraph 2.3 above or does not enter into the approved or revised transfer within 28 Working Days then the Owner shall not be required to transfer the Allotment Land to the District Council and may (but is not obliged to) transfer the Allotment Land to a Management Company on terms similar to the Transfer.
+In the event that the District Council does not issue a response within the period specified in paragraph 2.4 above or does not enter into the approved or revised transfer within 28 Working Days then the Owner shall not be required to transfer the Allotment Land to the District Council and may (but is not obliged to) transfer the Allotment Land to a Management Company on terms similar to the Transfer.

-In the event that the Owner chooses not to transfer the Allotment Land to the District Council pursuant to paragraphs 2.5 to 2.6 above the Owner and Developer shall continue to be responsible for maintaining the Allotments on the Allotment Land in accordance with the Allotment Scheme unless and until there is a transfer of the Allotment Land to the District Council or its nominee or and Management Company and shall ensure:-
+In the event that the Owner chooses not to transfer the Allotment Land to the District Council pursuant to paragraphs 2.4 above the Owner and Developer shall continue to be responsible for maintaining the Allotments on the Allotment Land in accordance with the Allotment Scheme and shall:-

-that the Allotments are managed and maintained (and for the avoidance of doubt this may include the imposition of a service charge and reasonable allotment rents);
+ensure that the Allotments are managed and maintained (and for the avoidance of doubt this may include the imposition of a service charge and reasonable allotment rents);

-ensure that the Allotment Land is made available for use as Allotments; and
+ensure that the Allotment Land is made available for use as Allotments in perpetuity; and

 not use or cause or permit the use of any part of the Allotment Land for any purpose other than the purpose for which it was provided or constructed and in accordance with the provisions of the Planning Permission and this Deed.